 Brosnan’s next actual foray into movies was the scripting of the 1995 movie Proteus, based on the HAK novel Slimer.
 This low budget film was directed by makeup specialist Bob Keen, who had obviously not yet gained his directorial stripes, and the end result looks cheap.
 The script as filmed also leaves a lot to be desired and is not indicative of Brosnan’s best work.
 Brosnan apparently also wrote a screenplay for a sequel called Proteus 2 – The Pursuit, but given the disappointing result of the original it was never produced.

 In addition to the works already cited, Brosnan produced a significant body of other writing, including a number of TV novelisations under the pseudonym “John Raymond” and a handful 2000 AD comics.
 His other published books include the science fiction novels: The Sky Lords (UK, Gollancz, 1988), The War of the Skylords (UK, Gollancz, 1989), and The Fall of the Skylords (UK, Gollancz, 1991).
 Described in The Encyclopedia of Science Fiction as “Fast-moving adventure in a post holocaust society”.
 The Opoponax Invasion, (UK, Gollancz, 1993) a standalone SF novel.
-A humorous fantasy trilogy comprising of: Damned and Fancy (UK, Random House, 1995), Have Demon, Will Travel (UK, Legend, 1996) and Lights, Camera, Magic!
-(UK, Legend, 1998).
+A humorous fantasy duology comprising of: Damned and Fancy (UK, Random House, 1995) and Have Demon, Will Travel (UK, Legend, 1996).
 His final published books were, Mothership (UK, Gollancz, 2004) and the posthumous Mothership Awakening (UK, Orion, 2007), a pair of humour-laced science fiction generation ship novels.